tbaschak/genieacs/docs/provisions.rst

 ``InternetGatewayDevice.LANDevice.1.Hosts.Host.*.MACAddress``

 Using a recent timestamp for path in ``declare()`` will result in a sync with the device to rediscover all Host instances (``Host.*``).
-The path attribute can also be used to create or delete object instances as described in the [path format] (#path-format) section.
+The path attribute can also be used to create or delete object instances as described in :ref:`path-format` section.

 The return value of ``declare()`` is an iterator to access parameters that match the given path.
 Each item in the iterator has the attribute 'path' in addition to any other attribute given in the ``declare()`` call.
 The iterator object itself has convenience attribute accessors which come in handy when you're expecting a single parameter (e.g. when path does not contain wildcards or aliases).

 .. code:: javascript